 Two sample guestbook applications using namespaces are provided:

-- appengine-guestbook-namespaces-python – A namespace-aware sample guestbook application for Python App Engine.
+- Python App Engine: appengine-multitenancy – A namespace-aware sample guestbook application.

-- appengine-gwtguestbook-namespaces-java – A namespace aware sample guestbook application for GWT/Java App Engine.
+- Java App Engine: appengine-gwtguestbook-namespaces-java – A namespace aware sample guestbook application using GWT.

 Other uses for the Namespace API

 While the Namespaces API enables multitenancy on App Engine, it has a number of other uses, including:

 - Compartmentalizing user information

 - Creating separate datastore instances for testing and production